Open Call

 This experiment explored meadow orchards as a sustainable urban initiative to raise awareness about biodiversity and food systems.
 Events at the Botanical Garden and Biotopia Lab engaged urban adults and families through hands-on workshops, covering topics like soil health, pollination, and apple variety preservation.

-For more Information please contact Monica Déchène
+For more information please contact: Monica Déchène